 3 The profiling process records at a minimum the black point, white point, and gamma.
-With the right software, the profiling process will also measure how a broad range of colors are displayed.
+With the right software, the profiling process will also measure how a broad range of colors is displayed.
 Recording this extra color information is the only way you can truly produce an accurate profile.

-4 To create a profile of this kind you need a colorimeter device like the ColorVisions Monitor Spyder with PhotoCal or OptiCal software.
-A spectrophotometer such as the Gretag Macbeth Eye-One with Eye-One Match or Profile Maker Professional software will produce the most accurate results.
+4 To create a profile of this kind you need a colorimeter device.
+A calibrator such as the Gretag Macbeth Eye-One Display 2 or Eye-One Photo with the Eye-One Match 3.0 or Profile Maker 5 Professional software will produce the most accurate results.